-✓ Save AutoRecover information every 1 ‡ m inutes ✓ Keep the last AutoRecovered versio n if l close without saving anecdote
+✓ Save A utoRecover information every 1 ÷ m inutes ✓ Keep the last AutoRecovered version n if I d close wi thout saving

-- 4. Click: OK and check the time on your clock or watch.
-The first AutoSave will happen one minute from now. - 3 Type some text into cells A1 and A2. - 1.
-Type the following into cells A1 and A2, pressing the <Enter> key after each line:
+4. Click: OK and check the time on your clock or watch.
+The first AutoSave will happen one minute from now.